-Connect the poles of multiple switches, such as E-Stop switches, as shown in the following hookup figures.
+Connect the poles of multiple switches, such as e-stop switches, as shown in the figure at right.
 The switches are shown in the "armed" position with both contacts closed.
-Multiple switches connected to one Safety Module must be series connected (see the warning, Multiple Switching Devices).
+Multiple switches connected to one Safety Module must be series connected (see figure at right and the warning, Multiple Switching Devices).